-The ion escape works in a similar manner as electron escape, but happens at a lower rate if electron and ion temperature are comparable.
+The ion escape works in a similar manner to electron escape, but happens at a lower rate if electron and ion temperature are comparable.
 The potential induced by ions on the spacecraft and antennas is progressively shielded by the ambient plasma electrons and photoelectrons.
 Moreover, escaping electrons can drag some of the ions behind them.
 This can result in double population of escaping ions: fast and slow.
-All ions are recollected when the negative spacecraft potential is significantly higher than the temperature of ions.
+All ions